MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 var DINOCOLLISIONDISTANCE = 55;
 ```

-Now that we've specifed at what distance we want our dino to collide at, let's add in a function similar to `detectPlayerCollision()`, but a bit simpler.
+Now that we've specifed at what distance we want our dino to collide at, let's add a function similar to `detectPlayerCollision()`, but a bit simpler.
 The `detectDinoCollision` function is simple in that we always have one raycaster coming straight out the front of the dino.
 No need to rotate it around like for the player collision.

 ```javascript